cscart/docs/upgrade/about_store_import.rst

 **Store Import** is an add-on that imports the database from an older version of your store to 4.x.x.
 The process takes several steps:

-1. Install CS-Cart/Multi-Vendor 4.x.x in a subfolder of your old store.
+1. Install CS-Cart/Multi-Vendor 4.x.x to a subfolder of your old store.

 2. Import the data from your old store to the new one with :doc:`the Store Import add-on <../user_guide/addons/store_import/index>`.